J. Larry Nichols

 John Larry Nichols (born July 6, 1942) is the co-founder and former chairman, president, and chief executive officer of Devon Energy.

-Nichols is a member of the board of directors of Baker Hughes and Sonic Drive-In.
+He is a member of the board of directors of Baker Hughes and Sonic Drive-In.

 Early life and education

 In 1960, Nichols graduated from Casady School in Oklahoma City.
 In 1964, he received a B.A. in Geology from Princeton University.
-In 1967, he received a JD from University of Michigan Law School.
+In 1967, he received a J.D. from the University of Michigan Law School.

 Career

 After graduating, he served as a law clerk to both Associate Justice Tom C. Clark and Chief Justice Earl Warren of the Supreme Court of the United States.
 He also worked for William Rehnquist when Rehnquist was the United States Assistant Attorney General.

 In 1971, along with his father, John Nichols, an oilman, J. Larry Nichols co-founded Devon Energy.
 He served as chief executive officer of the company from 1980 to 2010, was president from 1976 until 2003, was chairman from 2000 to 2012, and was executive chairman from 2013 to 2016.

 In 2001, he was inducted into the Oklahoma Hall of Fame.